ealisa818/ReadMe-Generator/generateMarkdown.md

   To install necessary dependencies, run the following command:

   ```
+  The user needs to save the generator files to their computer.
   ```

   ## Usage

+  Once the files are installed, the user needs to open their terminal and run "node index.js".
+From there, the user simply needs to answer the questions.
+Once the last question is answered, the README will be automatically generated.

   ## License

-    This project is licensed under the  license.
+    This project is licensed under the N/A license.

   ## Contributing